 9. Putting our mental and physical health first.

 When you put your health first, you can serve and connect from a place you just can’t access when you are rundown, sick or tired.
 That means you can go to bed early, take a walk in the middle of the day or incorporate more unconventional self-care practices.
-Good health is nothing to apologize for.
+Good health is nothing to apologize for and you ought to take care of yourself.

 10. Holding boundaries.